- March 31, 2022

 If you qualify for a SEP, you normally will have 60 days from that qualifying event to enroll in a new insurance plan.

 Non-ACA Health Insurance Plans

-High-quality non-ACA health insurance plans can be purchased at any time during the year, not just during open enrollment.
+High-quality non-ACA health insurance plans can be purchased in Arizona at any time during the year, not just during open enrollment.
 An Arizona insurance broker can be a valuable resource to help navigate through the options available to you.